 The saw offers users several ease of use features.
 Specifically, the Ryobi has accurate and clearly visible sightlines, an easy to change blade and, weighing just 5 pounds, it's relatively light.
 Additionally, the blade depth and angle adjustments are simple and easy to set.

 At 1 7/8", the Ryobi has one of the shallower max cutting depths that we have seen in our saw evaluations.
 The Ryobi also lacks many of the higher-end ease of use features such as positive bevel stops, a cutting light, and levers for the shoe adjustments.
 It also has a below-average battery, even when compared to the other saws with 4 amp-hour battery cells.

 We find the Ryobi P507 to be one of the better values that we've seen on the cordless circular saw market.
-While the saw isn't a leader in any of our metrics, it is effective where it counts.
+While the saw isn't a leader in any of our metrics, it is effective.
 Add to this a very competitive price, and you can see why the model raised some eyebrows around our lab.
-That said, if you're planning on really putting this machine to work, its value will necessarily decrease as this saw is not designed for heavy workloads.
+That said, if you're planning on really putting this machine to work, its value will necessarily decrease as this saw was not designed for heavy workloads.

 — Nick Miley and Austin Palmer